crodrigoturner/blog/content/blog/2024-12-05-best-path-to-ai.md

 tags: AI
 ---

-## What is the best path to learn AI?

 Learning AI involves a multidisciplinary approach that includes understanding concepts from mathematics, computer science, and domain-specific knowledge.
 Here's a suggested path to learn AI: